 \item How collusion-resistant are different mechanisms?

-Since the payment to the subjects is only dependent on their reports, subjects can always collude to maximize their payouts, regardless of what the truth is.
+Since respondents rewards only depend on their reports, respondents can always collude to report whatever maximizes their rewards, regardless of truth.
 There is no mechanism that can completely avoid this.
-Thus, a key property of the mechanisms is to make collusion as difficult as possible.
+Thus, a key property of mechanisms is to make collusion as difficult as possible.
 The collusion-resistance of mechanisms can be experimentally verified by giving groups a question or task, controlled access to mechanisms and the opportunity to collude on answers.
 If collusion is straightforward, the group will collude to get a higher reward.
 If collusion is more difficult, the group might find that answering the question honestly is the easier way to receive a high reward.

 \item Are there ways to improve upon Proper Proxy Scoring?
 Which proxies would provide the strongest incentives to be accurate?